raspberrypilearning/infrared-bird-box/worksheet2.md

 You can view the live stream on a PC or laptop by going to the Ustream channel URL in a browser.
 This can be accessed using the ![](images/ustream-channel-icon.png) icon on the right of your channel name under **CHANNELS** in the Ustream dashboard.
 See the green square in the screen shot above.

-When you have the video feed on screen, perform a test to see what the latency is like.
+When you have the video feed on screen, perform a test to see what the [latency](https://en.wikipedia.org/wiki/Latency_%28engineering%29) is like.
 Poke your finger inside the entrance of the bird box and time how long it takes to appear online.
+The delay should only be about 20-30 seconds.

 The URL in the browser address bar can now be sent to your friends over email, Facebook or Twitter and they should all be able to view what is happening in your bird box.

 Press `Ctrl + C` twice when you want to shut the stream down.